slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

-The build environment is measured and authenticated prior to dispatching any builds, attesting to the integrity of initial state of the environment when it's deployed by the build paltform.
+The build environment is measured and authenticated prior to dispatching any builds, attesting to the integrity of initial state of the environment when it's deployed by the build platform.

 <dt>Intended for<dd>